ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 * **Transcript Import and Mapping:** The previous "Inject Your Experience" step has been replaced with a more direct "On-Camera Scripting" workflow.
 Users can now:
     * **Import Full Transcript:** Paste a complete on-camera transcript.
 The new `mapTranscriptToBlueprintAI.js` utility uses the Gemini API to clean the transcript (removing filler words, correcting typos) and intelligently maps the relevant dialogue segments to their corresponding shots in the Creative Blueprint based on shot descriptions and intent.
     * **Write Shot-by-Shot:** Manually enter or refine on-camera dialogue for each shot.
 This provides granular control and allows for adjustments to AI-mapped dialogue.
+* **Blueprint Refinement:** After the initial dialogue mapping, the system now uses `refineBlueprintFromTranscriptAI.js` to analyze the transcript for deeper insights and provides suggestions for refining the blueprint (e.g., adding new shots, modifying existing shot descriptions, or suggesting removals).
+These suggestions are presented to the user for review and application.
-* **Seamless Integration:** The mapped dialogue is automatically populated into the `on_camera_dialogue` field for each shot in the blueprint, and the UI transitions to the "Shot-by-Shot" view for review and further editing.
+* **Seamless Integration:** The mapped dialogue is automatically populated into the `on_camera_dialogue` field for each shot in the blueprint, and the UI transitions to the "Shot-by-Shot" view for review and further editing after potential blueprint refinements.
-* **Improved User Flow:** This change addresses previous feedback by providing a more intuitive and practical method for incorporating on-camera content, aligning with the goal of leveraging AI for heavy lifting while retaining user control.
+* **Improved User Flow:** This change addresses previous feedback by providing a more intuitive and practical method for incorporating on-camera content and dynamically improving the video plan, aligning with the goal of leveraging AI for heavy lifting while retaining user control.